LovetheFrogs/PyCircTools/README.md

 ## Logic Gates Module

 Here is an in depth explanation for the PyCircTools.LogicGates module.
 LogicGates adds implementation for common logic gates used in circuit design.
 It allows to create gates with as many inputs as the user decides (except for the NOT gate).
-For further reference about each of the gates, check it's section in this README.
+For further reference about each of the gates, check its section in this README.

 <a name="not-gate"></a>
 ### NOT gate

-The **NOT gate** is a simple logic gate wich simply inverts the input.
+The **NOT gate** is a simple logic gate which simply inverts the input.
 It implements the logical negation (¬) and has one input and one output.
 The NOT gate symbol and truth table is shown below.

 <p align="center"><img src="https://user-images.githubusercontent.com/102818341/174762309-03ead86b-bdb4-4d99-9597-c7d13ac67949.png" alt="NOT gate"></p>